ibrado/jekyll-paginate-content/README.md

 1. Only the following are currently recognized as references to those anchors:
     - `[description](#something)`
     - `[description]: #something`
-1. The Setext mode for headers (underlining with equal signs [h1] or dashes [h2]) needs to have at least 4 dashes for h2.
+1. The Setext mode for headers (underscoring with equal signs [h1] or dashes [h2]) needs to have at least 4 equal signs or dashes
 1. `auto` only supports non-header separators for now

 ## TODO